Hank-Tang/Hank-Tang.github.io/README.md

   Submitted to NAACL 2025.
 - Rethinking EHR: Enhancing transformer-based models for graph-based Electronic Health Records

-  Projected to be avaiable in December, 2024.
+  Projected to be available in December, 2024.
 For preliminary information, please check out this [report](/assets/doc/Research Report_CV.pdf) written in September 2024.

-  Note: Certain changes have been made to the project, which are projected to be updated on the website in mid-October or late-October.
+  Note: Certain changes have been made to the project, which are projected to be updated on the website in late-October.

 ## Other Projects
 - CONTAG: Local employment of a tuned chatbot